Elizabethtown College offers a variety of programming at several campus venues:

 Tempest Theatre, Baugher Student Center

 The Tempest Theatre is a flexible Black Box theatre space that can seat up to 200, depending upon its configuration.
 The theatre is equipped with movable seating risers that afford flexible seating arrangements.
-Traditionally, the Theatre and Dance Division holds three major productions during the academic year in Tempest Theatre.
+Traditionally, the Department of Theatre and Dance holds three major productions during the academic year in Tempest Theatre.

 Zug Recital Hall